apache/helix/src/site/markdown/Quickstart.md

 Building a fault tolerant system isn\'t trivial, but with Helix, it\'s easy.
 Helix detects a failed instance, and triggers mastership transfer automatically.

-First, let's fail an instance:
+First, let's fail an instance.
+In this example, we\'ll kill localhost:12918 to simulate a failure.

-_KILL A NODE (need to find the pid via listInstanceInfo)_

 We lost localhost:12918, so myDB_1 lost its MASTER.
 Helix can fix that, it will transfer mastership to a healthy node that is currently a SLAVE, say localhost:12197.
 Helix balances the load as best as it can, given there are 6 partitions on 5 nodes.
 Let\'s see: